yaqwsx/KiKit/doc/panelizeCli.md

 - `reconstructarcs` - the panelization process works on top of a polygonal representation of the board.
 This options allows to reconstruct the arcs in the design before saving the panel.
+- `refillzones` – refill the user zones after the panel is build.
+This is only necessary when you want your zones to avoid cuts in panel.
 - `script` - a path to custom Python file.
 The file should contain a function `kikitPostprocess(panel, args)` that receives the prepared panel as the `kikit.panelize.Panel` object and the user-supplied arguments as a string -